WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Compound modifiers

 Use hyphenated compound modifiers before a noun.
 A compound modifier (also known as a noun modifier) precede and modify the noun as a unit.
+Only hyphenate two or more words that precede and modify the noun as a unit of it doesn't result in undue confusion.
 Don't hyphenate a compound modifier when you use it after a noun.

+**Examples**

+[warning] Not Recommended: Don't use the recently deprecated tool. [/warning]
+[tip] Recommended: Don't use the recently-deprecated tool. [/tip]

+[warning] Not Recommended: The high capacity website hosting is impressive. [/warning]
+[tip] Recommended: The high-capacity website hosting is impressive. [/tip]

 ## Compound words